Start a Food Business That’s Built to Last

 Need more information?
 Look here for answers to some of our commonly asked questions.

-Are you passionate about entrepreneurship and eager to contribute your unique offerings to the local economic ecosystem?
+Are you passionate about entrepreneurship and eager to contribute your unique food offerings to the local economic ecosystem?
 Sierra Commons believes that diversity, equity, and inclusion are key ingredients to fostering innovation and driving positive change in our community.

 Why Apply for Our JEDI Scholarships?